tamusjroyce/nodejs_directory_structure/README.md

 }
 ```

+## RoadMap
+* Setup a subfolder with a variety of folderLayout templates and examples similar to existing folder layout standards

 I find it useful to describe your desired folder structure in package.json.
 And at the same time, allow it to be built out.
 I hope you do too!

 Hopefully Helpful!